rsms/js-amdld/README.md

 define.require(id :string) : any
   // Acquire a module's exported API.
 Throws an error if the module is not defined.
   // Might return undefined if the module has not yet been initialized.

+define.debug : boolean = false
+  // Only available in amdld.g.js, setting this to true causes detailed messages
+  // to be logged to the console.
 ```